AbhishekKapoor/test2/index.md

 ## Correspondence Map for end users

 > 1. Now here is the link where user can easily upload the data (brand assoication data) and correspondence map will be generated in just fraction of seconds
-> 2. Now user don't have to worry of running R codes, loading data or arranging the data in particular format for SPSS run
+> 2. Now user don't have to worry of running R codes, loading data or arranging the data in particular format for SPSS run.
+Simply upload the data and see the results
 > 3. Here is the link https://kapoorabhishek.shinyapps.io/PerceptualMap/

-> Happy Plotting
+> 4. Happy Plotting